pvcraven/networking-down-under-book/source/chapter_09/chapter_09.rst

    java SendData

-The Java program in Listing 9-4 specifies what server and port to connect to , just like the Python program in Listing 9-1.
-The program specifies the message to be sent, but doesn't need to explicitly worry about Unicode strings and byte arrays like Python does .
-Java sets up the socket without requiring separate steps to create and bind  like Python does.
+The Java program in :numref:`send_data_java` specifies what server and port to connect to (lines 9-10), just like the Python program in :numref:`tcp_send`.
+The program specifies the message to be sent, but doesn't need to explicitly worry about Unicode strings and byte arrays like Python does (line 11).
+Java sets up the socket without requiring separate steps to create and bind (line 13) like Python does.
 The line of code saved there is lost as we set up a PrintWriter for output.

-Next, we print the data which causes it to be sent .
+Next, we print the data which causes it to be sent (line 17).
 Note that we need to specifically "flush" the print writer.
 If autoFlush is set to false, Java will keep buffering data until the buffer is full (which might not happen with short messages), or when we call the print writer's flush()